hedyhli/gelim/README.md

 ## Usage

-If you used the Makefile to install gelim the manpage should automatically be built and installed.
-See gelim(1)

-I'm also planning to have a mirror of that manual hosted on man.sr.ht in the future for easy access.

 Note that the manpage may not be the most recently updated.
 But new features and things like that will definitely be put in there once it's tested stable.

 ### Quickstart

 ```
-gelim gemini.circumlunar.space
+gelim geminiprotocol.net
 ```
 This will bring you to less(1).
 You can use less to browse the page normally.

-*Note: if you see something like "-P is not an option", don't panic, this is because your system does not support one of gelim's default less options, you should skip over to the 'config' section below, and configure your lessOpts to remove the -P option, and any other your version of less doesn't have.*
+*Note: if you see something like "-P is not an option", this is because your system does not support one of gelim's default less options, you should skip over to the 'config' section below, and configure your lessOpts to remove the -P option, and any other your version of less doesn't have.*

 When you want to visit a link, you have to quit less first. **Press `q`**